top of page

 It was over three and a half years ago that Manorbier School burnt down, and we offered our Community Hall as their temporary home.

-but one gleam of light in this disaster is the
+certain, but one gleam of light in this

 We're open to all suggestions and ideas, and more than ready to try out things that have not been done before.
 Anything is possible.